The Food, Mood, Poop Journal serves as your best tool for collecting data. Data about your client or yourself!

 That means we’re looking for:

-12 oz smoothie (10 oz water, ½ cup blueberries, ¼ cup parsley, etc.)
+Smoothie (water, blueberries, parsley, lemon, lemon zest, ginger, Brazil nuts, stevia, ice) vs. 12 oz smoothie (10 oz water, ½ cup blueberries, ¼ cup parsley, etc.)

 OR

-½ cup cooked oatmeal with 1 Tbsp. flax, ¼ tsp. cinnamon, etc.
+Oatmeal with ground flax, cinnamon, walnuts, oat milk vs. ½ cup cooked oatmeal with 1 Tbsp. flax, ¼ tsp. cinnamon, etc.

 Food, Mood, Poop Journal

-Surveying the Food Section with Your Client
+Surveying the Food section with your client

 1. Circle the meals that included Fat, Fiber & Protein (one of our favorite ways of inviting balanced blood sugar through our meals).

 2. Highlight different colored foods eaten, using some colorful markers, both celebrating the anti-inflammatory rainbow of foods consumed and capturing which color foods we might be regularly missing in our daily diet.
-(For me it can often be the blue foods!)
+For me it can often be the blue foods!

-In fact, as I like to remind people, especially when we get all caught up in the complexities of functional testing, taking a peek at the poop left behind in the bowl is one of our best diagnostic tools!
+In fact, I like to remind clients that taking a peek at the poop left behind in the bowl is one of our best diagnostic tools!
+Your poop has something to tell you.

 Yes, the kids giggle.
-(I had the chance to teach 7th graders on the topic of digestion early in my career and boy does the topic of poop make them uncomfortable!)
+I had the chance to teach 7th graders on the topic of digestion early in my career and boy does the topic of poop make them uncomfortable!
 The adults try to hide their unease, or they worry that it’s “TMI”.
 Ultimately we all get over it so we can discuss the down and dirty details without discomfort.

 As you likely know, the digestive system starts with the thought of food before it’s even consumed.
 It ends with the elimination of waste.
-“Top to bottom” as we like to say!
+“Top to bottom” as we like to say.

 This biology education invites folks to develop a new diagnostic appreciation of their poop.